paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-050-institute-for-scientific-and-technological-cooperation.md

 (6) gather, analyze, and disseminate information relevant to the scientific and technological needs of developing countries.

-**(b) Review of programs, projects, and other activities; objectives of review** In carrying out the functions specified in subsection (a) of this section, the Institute shall take particular care to review all of its programs, projects, and other activities to ensure that technologies which are developed, utilized, or promoted are assessed with regard to minimizing any new problems and that participants in such programs, projects, and activities are fully aware of the need for such review with respect to any technology-related activities for which the 11 So in original.
+**(b) Review of programs, projects, and other activities; objectives of review** In carrying out the functions specified in subsection (a), the Institute shall take particular care to review all of its programs, projects, and other activities to ensure that technologies which are developed, utilized, or promoted are assessed with regard to minimizing any new problems and that participants in such programs, projects, and activities are fully aware of the need for such review with respect to any technology-related activities for which the 11 So in original.
 Probably should be “they”. are responsible.

 **(c) Presidential utilization of additional statutory authorities** For purposes of carrying out the functions of the Institute, the President may utilize, in addition to authorities conferred by this chapter, such authority contained in the Foreign Assistance Act of 1961 [[22 U.S.C.
 2151](./chapter-032-foreign-assistance.md#section-2151) et seq.], the Foreign Service Act of 1980 [[22 U.S.C.
 3901](./chapter-052-foreign-service.md#section-3901) et seq.], title V of the Foreign Relations Authorization Act, Fiscal Year 1979 [[22 U.S.C.
 2656a](./chapter-038-department-of-state.md#section-2656a) to 2656d], and title IV of the International Development and Food Assistance Act of 1978 [[22 U.S.C.
 2385a](./chapter-032-foreign-assistance.md#section-2385a)], as the President deems necessary.